 - balsamic vinegar

-First start cooking the millet.
-Add 1/4 cup millet to an empty pan and toast for few minutes, just to get fragrant.
+First start by cooking the millet.
+Add 1/4 cup millet to an empty pan and toast for few minutes, just to get it fragrant.
 Add 1 cup of salted water to the pan, being careful so the steam doesn't burn you.
 Bring to a boil, turn heat to low and let simmer for about 15 minutes or until all the water is absorbed.
 Mix occasionally.

-Meanwhile add avocado or olive oil to a sautéing pan, and add the shaved Brussel sprouts.
+Meanwhile add avocado or olive oil to a sautéing pan, and add the shaved Brussels sprouts.
 Stir and saute for about 5 minutes, add walnuts and continue to cook and stir for about 5, 10 minutes.
 No need to overcook.

-Add kalamata olives and sliced figs if using.
+Add kalamata olives and sliced figs.

 Serve warm or store in the fridge and serve later.

 When I made the millet, I cooked 1/2 cup (with 2 cups of water), but only used half of the cooked millet for the salad.
 I just wanted to have more for another dish, since I was cooking it anyway.
-If you choose to cook 1/2 cup of millet, or even one cup, you can use the remaining millet as a porridge for the next day's breakfast (add some coconut milk, fruits, nuts, coconut flakes).
+If you choose to cook 1/2 cup of millet, or even one cup, you can use the remaining millet to make a porridge for the next day's breakfast (add some coconut milk, fruits, nuts, coconut flakes).